beegee-tokyo/SX126x-Arduino/README.md

 ## Features
   - Support SX1261, SX1262 and SX1268 chips
   - Support of LoRa protocol and FSK protocol (theoretical, I did not test FSK at all)
-  - Flexible setup for different modules (antenna control, TXCO control)
+  - Flexible setup for different modules (antenna control, TCXO control)
-  - Support LoRaWan node class A, B and C tested with single channel LoRaWan gateway
+  - Support LoRaWan node class A and C tested with single channel LoRaWan gateway
 ----
 ## Functions
 WORK IN PROGRESS